Key Takeaways

 Forward foreign exchange contracts provide the most direct currency hedging mechanism.
 Exporters can lock in EUR/INR exchange rates for future CBAM certificate purchases, eliminating currency volatility from cost calculations.
 These forwards should be sized to match expected certificate requirements and timed to align with purchase obligations.

 Currency options offer asymmetric protection against adverse EUR/INR movements while preserving favorable exchange rate opportunities.
-EUR call options protect against EUR strengthening (increasing INR-denominated CBAM costs) while allowing participation in EUR weakening scenarios.
+Euro call options protect against euro strengthening (increasing INR-denominated CBAM costs) while allowing participation in euro weakening scenarios.

 Portfolio Diversification Strategies